Profession · 2026/27

 What influences graduate teacher (nqt / ect) pay

-Welsh teachers follow Welsh Government pay (very similar to England rest-of-country).
-Scottish teachers have their own SNCT scales — entry M1 around £33,400 in 2024/25, rising through 6 spine points to £51,000 at top of Main Scale.
+Welsh teachers follow Welsh Government pay (closely tracks England rest-of-country).
+Scottish teachers have their own SNCT scales set independently of STPCD - typically around 2-5% above England at equivalent seniority.
 Northern Ireland uses its own close-to-England structure.

-Teachers Pension Scheme contributions sit at 9.1% for most NQT pay points (2024/25 tiers), increasing in higher tiers.
-Contributions are net pay arrangement so you get full IT relief but no NI relief — similar structure to NHS.
+Teachers Pension Scheme contributions sit in the lower tiers (8.6-9.6%) for most NQT pay points, increasing for higher salaries.
+Contributions are net pay arrangement so you get full Income Tax relief but no NI relief - similar structure to NHS.

 Career progression